guillemontecinos/itp-residency-2020-2021/three-js/tutorial/intro-to-threejs.md

 const camera = new THREE.PerspectiveCamera(fov, aspect, near, far)
 ```

+This means, the field of view is 60º, the aspect ratio is `2 x 1`, the nearest plane is 0.01 units from the camera, whilst the farthest plane is 10 units away from the camera.
 After creating the camera element, we need to create a scene which is where physically our elements will live.

 ```js
 const scene = new THREE.Scene()